web-at-berkeley/tp-sp23-backend/README.md

 }
 ```

-Natalia and Nico both rode Big Blue Horn for 5 minutes, but Natalia's name comes first in alphabetical order, so she should be returned:
+Natalia and Nico both rode Sapphire for 5 minutes, but Natalia's name comes first in alphabetical order, so she should be returned:

 ```
-Request: GET /longest-rider/Big Blue Horn
+Request: GET /longest-rider/Sapphire
 ```

 Response: